judith-tonhauser/projective-probability-ARCHIVED/plan.md

 ## Prior and posterior probability of eventualities

 - Eventualities are described by sentences like "Mary is pregnant".
-- Interlocutors (in a discourse) have prior probability (belief) distributions over eventualities: e.g., the prior probability of the eventuality described by "Mary is pregnant"€ is an interlocutor's subjective belief that this state holds (at the topic time) before considering some evidence (e.g., hearing a sentence that describes the eventuality).
+- Interlocutors (in a discourse) have prior probability (belief) distributions over eventualities: e.g., the prior probability of the eventuality described by "Mary is pregnant" is an interlocutor's subjective belief that this state holds (at the topic time) before considering some evidence (e.g., hearing a sentence that describes the eventuality).
 - The prior probability (or: prior) of an eventuality depends on world knowledge: e.g., the state of Mary being pregnant is lower if Mary is an 8-year old girl (and the interlocutor whose prior we are concerned with is aware of this) than if Mary is a 25-year old woman (and the interlocutor whose prior we are concerned with is aware of this).
 - In this experiment, we control the prior of eventualities by presenting information about the world, in the form of 'facts': e.g., given Fact 1, the state of Mary being pregnant has a higher probability than given Fact 2.